Get Involved

 Play Video

-• Building capacity: Technical assistance providers will partner with intermediaries on all elements of the student success system.
-There will be a phased approach to leading implementation within a school.
+• Building capacity: Technical assistance providers partner with Intermediaries on a phased approach to implementation of all elements of the student success system within a school.
+This includes assistance in developing support infrastructure for sustainability.

-• Networking and learning opportunities: Intermediaries participating in the GRAD Partnership project will have the opportunity to network with each other and learn from our community of practice.
+• Networking and learning opportunities: Intermediaries will have the opportunity to network with each other and learn from our community of practice.

 • A commitment to the value of student success systems and an alignment with our mission